-That is the core of print-on-demand, and it’s becoming a big business.
+That is the core of print-on-demand, and it’s becoming a huge business.
 In 2018, there were, in fact, more than 40 print-on-demand providers and more than 10,000 Shopify stores selling POD products.

 I’m always experimenting and trying new things, so we ran a print-on-demand experiment store last year, just to find out how it all works.
 We built a simple Shopify store, I created a few custom emoji designs, and we hooked the store up to two leading providers in this space, Printful and Printify.

 Printful was the first we tried.
 They’re pretty slick, too.
 But, despite how easy it was to use their integration tool and set up products, creating a new product is not quick.
 It takes some time to be able to choose the item you want to sell — Printful has t-shirts, leggings, bags, posters, mugs and much, much more — but you have to choose the colors and sizes, and you have to upload your art work.
 And that’s providing you have unique artwork that is built in the right resolution and size.

 We tested Printful, both with real-time orders from actual customers and ordering gifts for ourselves at wholesale.
 In each case, the order was processed easily and the results looked just fine.
 Like this Longhorn emoji coffee cup.
 As you can see, the printing is sharp and the mug is now my favorite coffee cup.